Page Revised: 31 August 2020

 Finally, you can indeed get a door seal kit from Steele Rubber which includes the more popular weatherstrip parts mentioned above.
 That might save you some time and effort.
 You may also need to sell your plasma and firstborn child to afford it.

 Perhaps the most important inner seal, the inside door perimeter seal is the main barrier between the outside and your interior.
 The door closes upon it, after all.
 Therefore it's very susceptible to rips and tears, particularly where your feet will swipe the sill plate upon entry/exit from the car.
 Sometimes minor rips and tears and even some holes can be repaired using a good weatherstrip adhesive, and that's fine.
 But if yours is beyond that sort of help, there's good news: new perimeter seal weatherstrip is available.
 It's not cheap, we will again iterate.
 It was a common part used in the Cougar, Thunderbird, and Mark VII.

 If you have a factory sunroof (flip up only), there is a sunroof seal that greatly helps with water and air infiltration (Ford p/n E3SZ-6351346-A).
 Also there is a seal that goes on the body that's identical to those used on other Fords of the era, including the Mustang.
 Please see the Glass Restoration & Replacement section for more details.

-Similarly, you may want to replace your power moonroof seal.
+Similarly, you may want to replace your factory power moonroof seal.
 It is also available new through Sunroof Doctor.
 They also have a limited number of aftermarket power moonroof parts available, depending on the brand.